PetraOleum/2016-Notes/Statistics 2a.markdown

 If the data is independent, we can find the expected frequency by multiplying row total by column total and divided by the grand total.

+###Tutorial 9

+####1)

+Fisher's exact test is useful when the assumptions that &Chi;2 has, specifically the size of the values in the cells, don't hold.

 ##Footnotes